adulau/hack-lu-2017/info/index.md

 The conference will be held as every year in Luxembourg, a small country between France, Belgium and Germany.
 The conference venue will be the Parc Hotel in Luxembourg-Dommeldange, like in the previous years.

-As the rooms at Parc Hotel are all sold out, we suggest you to reserve your room at the following hotels:

-[Best Western Euro Hotel](http://www.eurohotel.lu/seiten/home.html?lang=English) at Gonderange (10 min from the Parc Hotel)

-We have preferential prices for the rooms: 88 Euro for a single room and 110 Euro for a double room, always with breakfast buffet included.
-Please make your reservation via email (info@eurohotel.lu) or phone and do not forget to mention “HACK.LU”.
-The complete form needs to be sent to the hotel.

-Bus stops:
-To Parc Hotel in front of the hotel: Gonderange, Stohlbuer To Best Western Euro Hotel: Gonderange, Am Duerf or Gonderange, op der Breck

-[Park Inn by Radisson at Luxembourg-Gare](http://www.parkinn.com/hotel-luxembourg) (15 min from the Parc Hotel) We have preferential prices for the rooms: 189 Euro for a single room and 209 Euro for a double room, always with breakfast buffet included.
-Hotel can be reserved with the special rate (3 nights in a row) using the [following form](/images/1710 HACKLU 2016 reservation form.docx).
-The complete form needs to be sent to the hotel.

-Hurry-up as the rooms are limited in number!

 ## Public transit